arpansac/wall-of-developers/README.md

 ## How it works?
 This is started as a learning project for students where they have to create their profile and attach their resume website.
 A student from the new batch has to create a new batch in the repository following his/her profile.

-In this way, it works.
+## Things you can do
+- Create a new batch
+- Add/Edit your student profile and resume website

 ## Contribution guidelines / Steps
 For making any changes (from your local system), just following the following steps